-Subsequently, the department independently elected to continue these grants through the Inmate Welfare Fund and general funds.
+Once the grant funding provided by the state for the Innovative Programming, Victim Impact, and California Reentry Enrichment grants ended, the department independently elected to continue these grants through the Inmate Welfare Fund and general funds.
 The Budget Act of 2022 provided funding for a new grant, the Rehabilitative Investment Grants for Healing and Transformation.
-Grant recipients can be found on the department's website.13 All grant terms are set to end in 2025.
+Grant recipients can be found on the department's website.
+13 All grant terms are set to end in 2025, with the exception of Victim Impact Grants which are set to end in 2024.